• Skip to primary navigation

 Instructions

-• Allow all of the ingredients to be at room temperature and preheat the oven to 400 degrees F. and grease at least three 8-inch round cake pans with shortening and set aside.
+• Allow all of the ingredients to come up to room temperature.
+Preheat the oven to 400 degrees F. Grease at least three 9-inch round cake pans with shortening, or line with parchment paper, and set aside.

-• You may need to adjust the temperature to make sure that it does not burn.
-Do not allow the icing to boil.
-Turn on low or off and begin making the cake layers.
+• You may need to adjust the temperature to make sure the icing does not burn.
+Do not allow the icing to come to a high rolling boil.
+Once the icing ingredients are combined, adjust the heat to low and begin making the cake layers.

-• In a large mixing bowl, using an electric mixer, cream together the sugar and butter.
+• In a large mixing bowl, using an electric mixer, cream together the 1 ½ cups sugar and 1 cup butter.
 Then add in all 6 large eggs into the mixture at once and mix well until incorporated.
-Add in the flour and alternate with the water, beginning and ending with flour.
-Mix in the vanilla extract and grab your cake pans.
+Add in the 3 ½ cups self-rising flour and alternate with the 1 ¾ cups water, beginning and ending with flour.
+Mix in the 1 teaspoon vanilla extract and grab your cake pans.

-• Once you remove the baked cake layers from the oven turn one layer onto plate and frost with icing all the way to the edges until it covers the sides, then add another layer and frosting until you have a total of 9 layers.
+• Once you remove the baked cake layers from the oven turn one layer onto a large plate and frost with icing from the center of the cake layer all the way to the edges until it covers the sides, then add another layer and frost again with the icing until you have a total of 9 layers.

-• When all of the layers have been stacked and frosted...spread the remaining icing over the top and sides to cover the entire cake.
-As the icing cools it will become thick.
+• When all of the layers have been stacked and frosted, spread the remaining icing over the top and sides to cover the entire cake.
+As the icing cools it will thicken.

 Calories: 521kcalCarbohydrates: 78gProtein: 7gFat: 21gSaturated Fat: 12gPolyunsaturated Fat: 1gMonounsaturated Fat: 6gTrans Fat: 1gCholesterol: 121mgSodium: 185mgPotassium: 116mgFiber: 1gSugar: 58gVitamin A: 676IUVitamin C: 0.3mgCalcium: 68mgIron: 1mg